jdhuang-csm/hybrid-drt/README.md

 * cvxopt
 * scikit-learn

-The `galvani` can optionally be installed for direct reading of EC-Lab `mpr` files.
+The `galvani` package can optionally be installed for direct reading of EC-Lab `mpr` files.

 ## Installation
 Install `hybrid-drt` from the repository files using either conda or pip.
 See `installation.txt` for step-by-step instructions.